 Option #5: Use companion planting to stave off caterpillars.

-If you know the type of caterpillar you’re likely to have trouble with in your garden, you can plant species that repel that type of caterpillar.
+If you know the types of caterpillars you’re likely to have trouble with in your garden, you can plant species that repel the different kinds of caterpillars you have in your garden.
 For example, gardens with lots of brassica plants may have trouble with the cabbage white caterpillar.
 However, growing thyme, oregano, or hyssop plants near your brassicas will keep cabbage white caterpillars away.